anthonyburdi/my-facebook-filter/README.md

-## my-today
+## my-facebook-filter

-This project is an attempt to pull relevant todo items, social media items, news items, etc for the user in one simple feed.
+This project is an attempt to pull relevant facebook feeds and allow for filtering.

-Automatically curated based on your previous snoozes, time of day and priority.
-All of these items also user-settable.

-Interact with items within this app, or go directly thru to the other app.

-More is captured in my scratch notebook.
+# Instructions

+Clone this repo and type `vagrant up` in the project base directory.